 Following conceptual design and community engagement efforts, a California Environmental Quality Act (CEQA) process will be needed.
-It is likely that the project will qualify for one or more exemptions, as it is aligned with statewide sustainability goals, streamlining the CEQA process.
+It is likely that the project will qualify for one or more exemptions consistent with achieving statewide sustainability goals, streamlining the CEQA process.
+A National Environmental Policy Act (NEPA) analysis would be needed if any federal funds are used for the project.

 Local agency support is critical to advance any near-term or long-term project phases.
-A key component of the project's viability is partnership with the jurisdictions involved, including policy-maker input, coordination on engagement activities, and the inter-relationship with land use policies and approvals.
-Strong local agency support will be an essential component in securing project funding.
+The project's viability is tied to partnership with the jurisdictions involved, including policy-maker input, coordination on engagement activities, and the inter-relationship with land use policies and approvals.
+Strong local agency support will be essential to secure project funding.
 As part of the next project phase, it is recommended for each involved jurisdiction to adopt a resolution supporting the project definition that is being advanced.